JamesGames/easy-sprite/README.md

 To manually build the project, download Maven and change the current working directory to the directory containing pom.xml and run the command "mvn install".
-The default location for the Maven local repository is
+The default location for the Maven local repository is a directory structure of `/.m2/repository/`, found in the user's home directory.

-* "~/.m2" on Linux and OSX

-or

-* "Documents and Settings\{your-username}\.m2" on Windows

 ## Credits